Indicators of Emotional & Verbal Abuse

 The behavior patterns mentioned may, of course, be due to other causes, but the suspicion of abuse should not be dismissed.

-Signs of emotional deprivation such as withholding affection with touch, smiles and sound may be more damaging than verbal and even physical assault.
-Children may provoke assault if necessary to gain negative interaction rather than suffer the pain of being ignored.
-This may damage children of all ages but is critical for infants and young toddlers.
+Children may provoke assault if necessary to gain negative interaction rather than suffer the pain of being ignored (what some adults call “attention-seeking behavior“).
+This may damage children of all ages, but is critical for infants and young toddlers.

 Caretakers might also provide cause for evaluation and possible reporting of a neonate at risk.
 Intervention may include consideration of caretaker depression, substance abuse, parenting deficits, and lack of social or financial support for the caretaker.
-Consideration should be made for evaluation of the caretaker for these issues, as well as possible domestic violence.

 SIGNS OF EMOTIONAL DEPRIVATION